Prompting Techniques

 Source: Parallel Implementations - Augmented Coding Patterns Lada Kesseler.
 2025-10-01

-Section titled “When text and code is not enough”Sometimes the fastest way to explain a problem is not another painfully typed paragraph.
+Section titled “When text and code are not enough”Sometimes the fastest way to explain a problem is not another painfully typed paragraph.
 Other forms of communication can be valuable too.

 Multimodal input